MichaelTague/cs50-python/project/README.md

      Final Payment:  $708.16 on payment #359 (1 short of full term)

-If all four fieds are supplied, only the "Final Payment" is determined, no adjustments to .
-If the "Final Payment" exceeds "Loan Payment", it is considered a balloon payment and will be presented like this:
+If all four fieds are supplied, only the "Final Payment" is determined, no adjustments to stated Principal, Interest, Term, or Payment is made.
+If as a result, the "Final Payment" exceeds the "Loan Payment", it is considered a balloon payment and will be presented like this:

       Final Payment:  $3,167.96 (a balloon payment which included $2,139.96 of remaining principal)